Travel.State.Gov >

 The Adoption Council within the Ministry of Justice reviews the registries of prospective parents and available children, including all relevant documentation, and proposes a match.
 The MOJ provides the adoptive parents through their Bulgarian accredited agency photographs of the child and information about the child, including his/her medical condition.
 If the family declines to adopt the child, the agency must inform the Council within two months of the referral, and the Council will suggest a match with a different child.
 There is no limitation as to the number of times prospective adoptive parents may decline a proposed match.

-WARNING: The consular officer will send a letter (referred to as an “Article 5 Letter”) to the Bulgarian Central Authority in any intercountry adoption involving U.S. citizen parents and a child from Bulgaria where all Convention requirements are met and the consular officer determines that the child appears eligible to immigrate to the United States.
-This letter will inform the Bulgarian Central Authority that the parents are eligible and suited to adopt, that all indications are that the child may enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.
+The consular officer will send a letter (referred to as an “Article 5/17 Letter”) to Bulgaria’s Central Authority in any intercountry adoption involving U.S. citizen parents and a child from Bulgaria if all Convention requirements are met and the child appears eligible to immigrate to the United States.
+This letter will inform Bulgaria’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.

-Remember: Before you adopt (or gain legal custody of) a child in Bulgaria, you must have completed the above four steps.
-Only after completing these steps, can you proceed to finalize the adoption or grant of custody for the purposes of adoption in Bulgaria.
+Remember: Before you adopt or obtain legal custody of a child in Bulgaria, you must have completed the above four steps.
+Only after completing these steps can you proceed to finalize the adoption or a grant of legal custody by Bulgaria for the purposes of emigration and adoption.

-The process for finalizing the adoption (or gaining legal custody) in Bulgaria generally includes the following:
+The process for finalizing the adoption or obtaining legal custody for purposes of emigration and adoption in Bulgaria generally includes the following:

-Now that your adoption is complete (or you have obtained legal custody of the child), there are a few more steps to take before you can head home.
+Once your adoption is complete or you have obtained legal custody of the child for the purposes of emigration and adoption of the child in the United States, there are a few more steps to take before your child can head home.
 Specifically, you need to apply for three documents before your child can travel to the United States:

 Birth Certificate

-You will firstneed to apply for a new birth certificate for your child, so that you can later apply for a passport.
+If you have finalized the adoption in Bulgaria, you will first need to apply for a new birth certificate for your child.
 Your name will be added to the new birth certificate.

 Note: The process of obtaining a birth certificate and passport takes 3 - 4 weeks.
 The parents are not required to do anything in order to apply for these two documents.
 Their accredited adoption agency authorizes an attorney to represent them at court and deposit documents at various Government entities.